Developing-Apologist/website/src/posts/2025-08-16-apologetics-practice-exercises.md

 ---

-*This is part of our "Hello, World" series on the foundations of Christian apologetics.
+*This is part of our "Hello World" series on the foundations of Christian apologetics.
 [Read the series introduction]({{ '/posts/2025-07-12-hello-world-series/' | url }}) to understand how apologetics works like a developer's first program.*